XDevant/P12_devant_xavier/README.md

 The app need to connect to a Postgres database.
 You can either create a Postgres account with the username and password in config.py or edit POSTGRES_USER, POSTGRES_PASSWORD in config.py to enter your account username and password.

-## The install command will DROP the tables named Epic-Events, test_Epic-Events and copy_Epic-Events before recreating them.
-If this is a problem you can change the name in config.py (POSTGRES_NAME)

 2. Clone the repository on your own computer et navigate into the folder: